-Year 3: Semeider 1 Desertation hours (6): Supervising faculty: Year 3: Semester 2 Desertation hours (6): Supervising faculty: Year 3: Summer Deserbtion hours (5): Supervising faculty: Year 4: Semester 1 Dissertation hours (6): Supervising faculty Year 4: Semester 2 Desertation hours (8): Supervising faculty: Total Dissertation hours PhD Program Director Signature Dissertation Advisory Committee After selecting a dissent subject to approval of the Examination Examination Dissertation Examination Advisory Committee.
-The Advisory Committee.
-The Advisory Committee Toward In Degin writing his or he ation advisor, the student, in collaboration will graduate Program Director.
-Although it is reco , the two committees need not be identical.
-In Committees, Programs are given the fixebul e Dissertation Advisory Committee will serve a discomplicating the dissertation.
-The Dissertation if dissertation.
-If his or her dissertation advisor, will choose a Dissertation Advisory Committee mmended that the Dissertation Advisory Committee be the same as the Dissertation Although the student's desertation advisor may not chair the Comprehensive by to permit, or prohibit, the student's advisor to serve as Chair of the Dissertation in advisory function to the student and dissertation advisor and will also monitor to in Advisory Committee will determine when the student has made sufficient progre All PhD students who I Programs may require available time and softe satisfactory progress air student's progress, or la cose of non-satisfactory Dissertation Advisory Co must meet within the ne period will not be permit eve advanced to candidacy must meet with - and the Graduate School encourages - a g duie the meeting.
+Year 3: Semester 1 Dissertation hours (5): Supervising faculty:

+Year 3: Semester 2 Desertation hours (8): Supervising faculty:

+Year 3: Summer Dissertation hours (6): Supervising faculty:

+Year 4: Semester 1 Dissertation hours (5): Supervising faculty:

+rear 4: Semester 2 Desertation hours (6): Supervising faculty:

+Total Dissertation hours PhD Program Director Signature

+Dissertation Advisory Committee

+subject to approval of the Examination Committee Dissertation Examinatio Advisory Committee.
+Th graduate Program Director.
+Although It is reco to the two committees need not be identical.
+In Committees, Programs are given the fiscibil to Dissertation Advisory Committee will serve a rds completing the dissertation.
+The Dissertation Ith his or her dissertation advisor, will choose a Dissertation Advisory Committe commended that the Dissertation Advisory Committee be the same as the Dissertation Although the student's dissertation advisor may not chair the Comprehensive ity to permit, or prohibit, the student's advisor to serve as Chair of the Dissertation advisory function to the student and dissertation advisor and will also monitor to an Advisory Committee will determine when the student has made sufficient progre

+Programs may require evaluate time and sche ediafactory progress sin student's progress, or la case of non-eatiefactory Dissentation Advisory Cr must meet within the nex and the Graduate School encourages - a p solute the meeting.
 The Dissertation Advisory ce the previous meeting.
-The Committee Chai ck thereof, and send copies to the student, th performance, ataps to be taken to rectly the similare within the previous 12 months, the (thour (4) weeks.
-Students who fail to have a Di- ted to register for subsequent semisters.
-Onc- their Dissertation Advisory Committee at least once every year, although son prester frequency of meetings.
-It is the student's responsibility to identify the be Committee shall evaluate the student's progress to ensure that after has me ir will complete the Dissertation Advisory Committee meeting form summarizing th e primery mentor if not the Chair, the Program Director and the Graduate Dean, a situation should be suggested in the report.
-If a student fails to meet with the Director School will notify the student and desertation advisor that the committee sectation Advisory Committee meeting by the end of this four (4) week probations e the student is in compliance with this rule, sine will be permitted to register.
-Advisor: Committee Me imbers: First date the committee met (or coordinated online) Second date t he committee met (or coordinated online): Subsequent d abs/s the committee met (or coordinated online e) (if extended beyond four years).
-This is the fourth milesto ensure satisfactory prog dissertation committee, i me of the program.
-As doctoral candidates m reas in the program and thus fifth year funding but also to propose their dissertation research all propose their desertation to later than the end of their fourth academic year p.
+The Committee Cha ck thereof, and send copies to the student, the performance, steps to be taken to rectify th ommittee within the previous 12 months, the i dtfour (4) weeks.
+Students who fail to have a Di Itheir Dissertation Advisory Committee at least once every year, athough son greater frequency of meetings.
+It is the student's responsibility to identify the be (Committee shall evaluate the student's progress to ensure that after has make it will complete the Dissertation Advisory Committee meeting form summarizing the primery mentor if not the Chair, the Program Director and the Greduate Dean, e situation should be suggested in the report.
+If a student fails to meet with the Greduate School will notify the student and desertation edvisor that the committee sectation Advisory Committee meeting by the end of this four (4) week probations a the student is in compliance with this rule, sifte will be permitted to register.

+Advisor:

+Committee Me 47 5 Y 6

+committee met (or coordinated online).

+Second date ! he committee met (or coordinated online):

+Subsequent d ate's the committee met (or coordinated online e) (if extended beyond four years).

+Dissertation Proposal 같은 것

+insure satisfactory prog ress in the program and thus fifth year funding ust propose their desertation no later than the end of their fourth academic year g.
 The desertation proposal requires the doctoral candidate not only to assemble and prepare for successful completion of the desertation defense.

+Desertation P tormal Titlat

+Proposal App

+Advisor Name Signature

+Committee Me Constant of the second s

+Dissertation Delense

-Desertation P roposel Title: Proposal App oval Date: Advisor Name Signature Committee Me umbers.
-Dissertation Defense This is the fifth and fina defend the desertation t further review and archiv i milestone of the program.
-In order to compl o the dissertation committee (approved by the ring. ete the program and obtain the degree, the doctoral candidate must successful University Graduate School) and submit the dissertation to the Graduate School Dissertation T Be: Defense Date 1 Advisor Name £ Signature Committee Me imbers: Dissertation Submissie 20 The student must comp graduate school for revie in the semester in which lete the Thesis Submission Sheet available re.
-The student should check with the Gradua he or she wants to graduate.
-In the Graduate School website.
-The completed sheet must be submitted to to School about deadlines for the dissertation defense and dissertation submiss Parameterios T Mar . et in Oraclinate School Date Submitte The lost wat the second of the second of the Date Submits d In: One-density Solution Dete Submite Dete Approve d by Graduate School:
+This is the fifth and fina o the desertation committee (approved by the lete the program and obtain the degree, the doctoral candidate must successful University Graduate School) and submit the dissertation to the Graduate School

+Dissertation T ilie:

+Defense Date 6

+Advisor Name r.
+Signature

+Committee Me embers:

+Dissertation Submissie 90

+graduate school for revis in the Graduate School website.
+The completed sheet must be submitted to the School about deadlines for the dissertation defense and dissertation submiss

+Desertation T in the second seco

+Date Syltenite d to Graduate School

+d by Graduate School

+o by caracteria ochobic

+Dete Approve